colincode0/gambling-investment-bankers-liars-poker/README.md

-## This repo contains a Monte Carlo simulator, along with the rules for a modified version of the game liars poker.
+## This repository includes a Liar's Poker Monte Carlo simulator and the rules for a modified version of the game Liar's Poker.
 ![aaaa](https://github.com/colindharrington/gambling-investment-bankers-liars-poker/assets/42985430/8f22795d-cf44-48a9-b48e-37443675fb80)

 **Vertical axis** = x number of players
 **Horizontal axis** = probability of x of the same number amongst all bills

-The user is able to specify:
+Python file allows user to specify:
 - Number of simulations
 - Number of players
 - Number frequency threshold